-A woodsy, refreshing ice cream anyone who loves the flavor of mint will love.
+A woodsy, refreshing ice cream anyone who loves the flavor of mint will enjoy.
 Teaberry or wintergreen ice cream is a seasonal delicacy known in Pennsylvania.
 Originally made with wild wintergreen (Gaultheria procumbens), most teaberry ice cream recipes are now made with food coloring and industrial extract.
 However, it's easy to make an all-natural version at home, and after your first bite you'll understand why it has a cult following.

 What is Teaberry Ice Cream?